We Deal in Lead A Weird West Gunslinger Adventure Game

 All Gunslingers eventually reach the clearing at the end of the path but not all deaths are final.
 After all, death is but another door.

-If your gunslinger dies and steps off the path into the clearing, you may choose to create a new character or take control of a hireling.
+If your Gunslinger dies and steps off the path into the clearing, you may choose to create a new character or take control of a hireling.

 Detachments #